Why do companies greenwash?

 Which companies are involved in greenwashing?

-Greenwashing is widespread.
+Unfortunately greenwashing is widespread.

 A growing number of companies are being called out for their greenwashing practices.
-Here we give five examples.
+Here, we give five examples.